dagraham/etm-dgraham/new.md

     - `-`: unfinished task or job without unfinished prerequisites
     - `+`: job with unfinished prerequisites

-### `%`: journal entry
+### `%`: Note

-This is equivalent to the old *note* item type.
+Unchanged but for the change in the type character from `!` to `%`.

 ### `$`: action

-  - In addition to the old *action* item type, it is now possible to record timer information relating to existing events, tasks and journal entries without creating new actions that duplicate the original item information.
+  - In addition to the old *action* item type, it is now possible to record timer information relating to existing events, tasks and notes without creating new actions that duplicate the original item information.
-  - In *all* cases - events, tasks, journal entries as well as in actions themselves - timer information is recorded using the `@m`, *moment*, entry.
+  - In *all* cases - events, tasks, notes as well as in actions themselves - timer information is recorded using the `@m`, *moment*, entry.
 The format is `@m datetime started, timeperiod active, datetime finished`.
 The timeperiod that the timer was inactive/paused is given implicitly by `finished` minus `started` minus `active`.
   - Items can have multiple `@m` entries.
   - Each `@m` entry is displayed in the *Done* view on the day of `datetime finished` using the display character `$`, the item summary, the time of `datetime finished` and the `timeperiod active`.
   - Items that contain `@m` entries, are also displayed in the normal ways for the type of the item.
   - Displaying the details either for an `$` item in *Done* or for an item with `@m` entries in another view, will show the details for the item itself and thus all of its `@m` entries.
-  - It is **strongly recommended** that items containing `@m` entries should have `@i`, *index*, entries as well since accounting reports which aggregate time expenditures are based on the index entries.
+  - It is **strongly recommended** that items containing `@m` entries should have `@i`, *index*, entry as well since accounting reports which aggregate time expenditures are based on the index entries.
   - An etm *timer* can be used to record an `@m` entry in a selected item or a newly created action:

       - Begin:
-          - Either select an item (event, task, journal or existing action) to which the `@m` entry should be added.
+          - Either select an item (event, task, note or existing action) to which the `@m` entry should be added.
           - Or create a new item with the action type character `$` and at least a summary for the new action.
       - Start the timer.
       - Pause/resume the timer as often as desired.